ashutoshpatraa/GradeMate/README.md

 - Ensure Python 3.7+ is installed
 - All code is well-commented for learning purposes
 - Database tables are created automatically on first run

+---

+## Made with ❤️ by Ashu

+*GradeMate - Simplifying student grade management for educational institutions*

 ## License
 This project is open source and available under the MIT License.